isaac-lal/isaac-lal/README.md

 **`Coder`**

-I'm a student studying Accounting in college, while learning how to code on the side.
-At the moment, I mostly code for fun rather than monetization.
-Building cool projects by using various technologies and libraries is very intriguing when putting all the pieces together and figuring out what needs to be utilized to build a certain feature.
-Eager to expand my knowledge, I am consistently learning whenever I have free-time as I do find coding/programming/development to be very intriguing!
+I'm learning how to code out of pure curiosity and for fun!
+I love to build cool projects with various useful technologies, frameworks, and libraries.
+It is very intriguing to me when I am putting all the pieces together, figuring out what needs to be utilized to build a certain application or feature.
+I love to code for fun, and have no plans to monetize my coding.
+However, I am very eager to build a simple application or project for my friends, as it will not only improve my skills but make me feel better about contributing to a major achievement!
+Eager to expand my knowledge, I am consistently learning whenever I have free-time as I do find coding/programming/development to be very intriguing.

 ![Profile Views](https://komarev.com/ghpvc/?username=isaac-lal)